-The rules governing fantasy football playoff leagues are far less standardized than the ones governing regular-season leagues.
-There is a broader variety of draft styles, formats, and other unique wrinkles that make postseason leagues exciting and fresh.
+The rules governing fantasy football playoff leagues are far less standardized than those governing regular-season leagues.
+A wider variety of draft styles, formats, and unique wrinkles make postseason leagues exciting and fresh.

 Adjust draft strategy to fit your playoff league rules